lszeremeta/molstruct/README.md

 There are many possibilities.
 The easiest way is to download a CSV file from one of the chemical databases, e.g. [DrugBank](https://www.drugbank.ca/releases/latest#open-data).
 You can also create the CSV file yourself.

-### Predefined presets

-To make your work easier, Molstruct has built-in preset support.
-Thanks to this, you do not have to set everything manually, you just select the appropriate preset and it's ready.
-The presets are flexible.
-If you want to change e.g. the column names selected for a preset, you can do so.
-At the moment you can use the [DrugBank open](https://www.drugbank.ca/releases/latest#open-data) preset.
-It is planned to add more in the future.
-Any suggestions are welcome!

 ## Quick start

 Use Molstruct in 3 easy steps.
 In this example, we will use the [DrugBank open dataset](https://www.drugbank.ca/releases/latest#open-data).